scalacenter/scalafix/website/src/main/tut/docs/rules/DottyAutoTuplingFunctionArgs.md

 ## Caveats

-- [#521](https://github.com/scalacenter/scalafix/issues/521) - the rewrite has false positives, be sure to manually verify that the sources compile with Dotty after running the rewrite.
+- the rewrite has false negatives, meaning it may not trigger for cases where the rewrite would still be safe.
+In particular, the rewrite ignores cases when all deconstructed arguments are `Any`.